Writer & Director for Red Shift Theatre

-A Tale of Two Cities: Blood For Blood.
+A Tale of Two Cities 2022.
+Hong Kong, Chung Ying Theatre.
 A ‘thrilling production’ for stage by Jonathan Holloway with a ‘beautiful and mesmerising ‘ original score and sound design by Sarah Llewellyn.
-Produced by Chung Ying Theatre, performed at the Hockey Club Amphitheatre Hong Kong and at The Pleasance Beyond, Edinburgh Festival 2016

 Music and sound for Red Shift Theatre’s sold out show for the Edinburgh Festival 09 and a 2010-2011 UK tour.